Francis Xavier: Burials and relics

-The right forearm, which Xavier used to bless and baptise his converts, was detached by Superior General Claudio Acquaviva in 1614.
-It has been displayed since in a silver reliquary at the main Jesuit church in Rome, Il Gesù.
+The right forearm, which Xavier used to bless and baptise his converts, was detached by request of Superior General Claudio Acquaviva in 1614.

+This was done in secret, his body being exhumed again for the lower portion of the arm to be surgically detached.
+It was sent to and has been displayed since in a silver reliquary at the main Jesuit church in Rome, Il Gesù.